-1 The percentage of employees who answered positively in response to both of the items "SCSK is a company with a pleasant workplace" and "SCSK is a company with a rewarding workplace"
+1 The percentage of employees who answered positively in response to both of the items "SCSK is a company with a pleasant workplace" and "SCSK is a company with a rewarding workplace" in the employee awareness survey.

 2 The percentage of employees who answered positively in response to the item "My abilities are fully leveraged" in the employee awareness survey and who answered that "80% of my performance is demonstrated on the assumption that performance made in healthy conditions is 100%" in the health questionnaire survey.